Se1faware/Se1faware/README.md

-🧿 I am a sophomore majoring in software engineering
+🧿 I am a junior majoring in software engineering

 🕊️ Where am i： On the road of Full-Stack engineer